-Only record or beneficial owners of Saratoga common stock as of the close of business on July 31, 2020 or their proxies may attend the Annual Meeting.
+Only record or beneficial owners of Saratoga common stock as of the close of business on July 29, 2022 (the "Record Date") or their proxies may attend the Annual Meeting.

 Beneficial owners must also provide evidence of stock holdings, such as a recent brokerage account or bank statement.